Cocoa Police Department: World War II and Cold War-era

 By the early 1940s, the department had grown to four officers and purchased its first motor bike, a two-cylinder motorcycle operated by Officer L.W.
 Silsby.
 On 23 October 1945, the department hired its first "colored policeman", E.G. Harvey, who policed the "colored" population and stayed with the department for at least ten years.
 By 1949, the department had increased to six officers, and purchased two General Electric 50-watt two-way police radios.
 A police phone booth was erected within the department, as well as in the local community.

 On 9 July 1954, the department recorded its first (and only, to date) line-of-duty death.
-The department's website indicates that a lieutenant reportedly succumbed to a self-inflicted gunshot wound.
+Although anecdotal reports conflict, the department's website officially indicates that a lieutenant reportedly succumbed to a self-inflicted gunshot wound.
 Department records described the lieutenant "was shot with his own service revolver in an apparent accidental self-inflicted incident."

 The longest-sitting chief of police was Chief Art Corlew.
 Corlew was initially hired with the department in 1952 as a parking meter patrolman.
 By January 1958, Patrolman Corlew was Chief of Police Corlew.
 At this time, Corlew authorized the City’s first “policewoman", Doris Adkins.
 Adkins initially served as parking meter enforcement.
 Records indicate that Adkins was hired on Monday, February 10, 1958, and was compensated with an annual salary of $3000 ($ in 2021 dollars).
 Corlew retired in 1983.
 Out of his 31-year career, Corlew served as chief for 25 years.
 Over the next approximate 15 years, another 5 chiefs would lead the department, with one involved in alleged gambling and racketeering charges.